BEGIN AGAIN: JUAN WILLIAM CHAVEZ & KIERSTEN TORREZ, WAK’A GARDEN

 Begin Again: Wak'a Garden is a commission by 2026 Visiting Artist in Residence Juan William Chávez and 2026 Kranzberg Exhibition Series Artist Kiersten Torrez.
 The project is the second installment in Laumeier’s Begin Again series, which honors the Park’s 50-year history of collaborating with artists and supporting new commissions and exhibitions.

-This four-season planting follows the Andean philosophy of reciprocity, interconnectedness, and balance between humans and the natural world.
+Chávez and Torrez will help cultivate and care for this four-season planting, which follows the Andean philosophy of reciprocity, interconnectedness, and balance between humans and the natural world.
 In Andean traditions, Wak’as are sacred places, objects, or natural features—such as mountains, springs, or stones—that are understood to be living and communicative rather than inanimate.

 ABOUT THE ARTISTS